havarddj/typst-preview.el/README.md

 ## Basic usage

-Inside a .typ-file, run `M-x typst-preview-mode`.
+Inside a .typ file, run `M-x typst-preview-mode`.
 It will prompt you to set a master file, which by default is the file you are currently editing.
 This is useful if you have a file which links to other files using `#include`.
 Then it starts a preview in your default browser, and connects the source buffer to the server, sending live updates.

 Start, stop and restart `typst-preview` using `M-x typst-preview-start`, `M-x typst-preview-stop` and `M-x typst-preview-restart`.
 Jumping from source to preview: `M-x typst-preview-send-position`.